 Napkins to Prospects: Zachary Laoutides peaks indie actors to watch in 2019

-Zachary Laoutides is co-founder of the first Hispanic film studio in Chicago and the Midwest with his partner Executive Producer Monica Esmeralda Leon.
+Zachary Laoutides is co-founder of the first Hispanic film studio in Chicago and the Midwest with his partner Executive Producer Monica Esmeralda Leon, both having Mexican and United States citizenship.
 Laoutides’ life changed fast from writing down stories on McDonald’s napkins and beat-down notebooks to soon having his red carpet movie premier in Hollywood, the 2016 Amores Perros inspired art-house film Adios Vaya Con Dios.
 Laoutides quickly proved he wasn’t a one hit wonder and the next year followed up with the the limited theatrical release of Arise From Darkness; both films now carried through Lions Gate Films an Redbox.

 Laoutides had a solid 2018 run as Black Ruby’s movie reviews were positive overseas with Celebrity UK and Essex TV Magazine giving the movie four stars.
 The Huffington Post praised Laoutides and his co-star Joseph Mennella’s performance as homages to Montgomery Clift and Marlon Brando.
 After a private screening the only criticism was that the stage needed an enhanced ensemble amongst Laoutides’ silent performance.
 Laoutides heavily out shined his co-star Joseph Mennella with the Clift and Brando attributes really only deserving to his character Louis Katz.

-Black Ruby found good news at the Los Angles Film Forum Awards getting an early 2019 world release through Hollywood Executive Eric Doctorow’s distribution company Random Media in partnership with The Orchard and Sony Pictures.
-I had the occasion to speak with Zachary Laoutides, Monica Esmeralda Leon and director of the Los Angeles Film Forum Awards Michael Levin.
+Black Ruby found good news at the Los Angles Film Festival Awards getting an early 2019 world release through Hollywood Executive Eric Doctorow’s distribution company Random Media in partnership with The Orchard and Sony Pictures.
+I had the occasion to speak with Zachary Laoutides, Monica Esmeralda Leon and director of the LAFFA Michael Levin.